 Our first impression is that Canyonlands is well named.
+Look at the scenery!

 The road on the right winds around and down to the floor of the canyon.
+You can see it going off into the distance.

 Gary wanted to take a Jeep on the FWD road down there.
+Hanhan vetoed the idea.

 Right in front of your eyes is 100s of millions of years of geology, layer after layer.